Support for online teaching

 Ubindi is not a video classroom application.
-Rather, it will help you with whatever you already use (Zoom, GotoMeeting, Skype, Facebook, ...) and take the headache out of admin and organization.
+Rather, it will help you with whatever you already use (Zoom, GotoMeeting, Skype, Facebook, ...) to take the headache out of admin and organization.
 Virtual classes do bring their own challenges: how to deal with reservations, class passes, credits, and taking attendance?
 How to limit class size, or prevent students from sharing your class links on the internet?
 Ubindi helps you manage all of that:

 Lots!
 You can:

-- grow and maintain your student list
+- grow and maintain a neat student list

 - identify active or inactive students, track no-shows,